Healthy Recipes using Kaya Seed

 Kaya Seed Energy Bars

-These no-bake energy bars are packed with kaya seeds, oats, and natural sweeteners, making them a perfect on-the-go snack.
+These no-bake energy bars are packed with the goodness of kaya seeds, oats, and natural sweeteners, making them perfect for a healthy snack on the go.

 - 1 cup kaya seeds